GetUSB.info Logo

 Inexpensive iPhone Charging Cable – and Smart

 Are you looking for an inexpensive iPhone cable?
-This is a common search on Google because those cables go missing, get taken by your kids or co-workers, or possible break.
-It is as-though we need an endless supply of them.
-I don’t recall the last cable I had which lasted more than four months.
-There is an article out there, somewhere, that claims for each iPhone made, the user will need at least three cables for charging it.
-The link to that article escapes me, but I do believe it speaks the truth.
-From personal experience there is one needed for the car to charge while driving.
-One needed at work to charge while working, need that TV back-ground noise {wink}, and one needed at home for charging overnight.
+This is a common search on Google because those cables go missing, get taken by your kids or co-workers, or simply break.
+It’s as though we need an endless supply of them.
+I don’t recall the last cable I had that lasted more than four months.
+There is an article out there somewhere that claims for each iPhone made, the user will need at least three cables for charging it.
+The link to that article escapes me, but from personal experience, it feels accurate.

-iPhone cables or lightening cables are expensive.
-Go to Amazon and you will find a decent six foot cable costing nearly $20.
-Couple that cost with our observation about needing three cables, we are now looking at a $60 dollar expense.
-No thanks!
-We want an inexpensive iPhone charging cable.
+iPhone cables, or Lightning cables, are expensive.
+Go to Amazon and you’ll find a decent six-foot cable costing close to $20.
+Multiply that by three and you’re looking at a $60 expense just to keep your phone alive.
+No thanks.
+We want an inexpensive iPhone charging cable solution.

-This cable problem actually gets worse, not better, here is why:
+This cable problem actually gets worse, not better, and here’s why.

-How do we solve this problem of finding an inexpensive iPhone charging cable?
-The answer is with a combination of products.
-The combination will not only charge your iPhone, but also charge the portable battery packs.
+So how do we solve the problem of finding an inexpensive iPhone charging cable?
+The answer is a combination of products.
+This setup charges your iPhone and your portable battery packs without buying multiple expensive Lightning cables.

-Going to Amazon you can find a pack of five microUSB cables for under $10.
+On Amazon, you can find a pack of five microUSB cables for under $10.
 Be sure to check the length you want.
-It is easy to make the mistake of buying a shorter cable because the price is a bit lower, only to find out the length is too short.
+It’s easy to save a dollar and accidentally buy cables that are too short to be useful.

-The other item you need is a microUSB to Lightening adapter.
-This are little adapters that sit at the end of your microUSB connector and transfor the connection to a Lightening connection for your iPhone.
-A pack of four can be found on Amazon for less than $10.
+The other item you need is a microUSB to Lightning adapter.
+These small adapters sit on the end of your microUSB connector and convert it into a Lightning connection for your iPhone.
+A four-pack can usually be found for under $10.

 Continue Reading